Julian-Bruyers/qrlan-cli/README.md

 ## Platform Support

-Currently, qrlan is primarily developed and tested for **macOS**.

-While the core QR code generation logic is platform-independent, and the tool can be compiled for Windows and Linux, full support including automatic Wi-Fi network retrieval and seamless system integration is currently only available for macOS.

-Support for **Windows** and **Linux** (including automatic network retrieval and easier installation through the `install.sh` script or other means) is planned for future releases.
+`qrlan` is designed to be cross-platform.
+Binaries are built for macOS (ARM64 and AMD64), Linux (AMD64), and Windows (AMD64).

+*   **macOS:** Full support, including automatic Wi-Fi network retrieval and installation via `install.sh`.
+*   **Linux:** Automatic Wi-Fi network retrieval is supported.
+Installation via `install.sh` is available.
+*   **Windows:** Automatic Wi-Fi network retrieval is supported.
+Installation is facilitated by the `install.ps1` PowerShell script.

 Manual input of network details to generate a QR code will work on any platform where the tool can be compiled and run, provided the LaTeX dependency is met.
-The `install.sh` script is currently designed for macOS and Linux-like environments.

 ## Installation

+Binaries for macOS, Linux, and Windows are created with each release.

+### macOS and Linux

 You can install `qrlan` on your system using the provided `install.sh` script.
-This script will download the latest release binary for your operating system and architecture from GitHub and attempt to install it into a common binary location.
+This script will download the latest release binary for your operating system and architecture from GitHub and attempt to install it into a common binary location (`/usr/local/bin` by default).

 1.  **Download and run the installation script:**
     ```bash